Pregnancy and Flying

-Quite a few of my flight attendant colleagues have had miscarriages, some more than once.
-Is there a connection with the job, the exposure to radiation, pressurized cabin, low oxygen levels?
+Quite a few of my flight-attendant colleagues have had miscarriages, some more than once.
+Is there a connection with the job, exposure to radiation, pressurized cabin, and low oxygen levels?

 Spontaneous abortions are a very common problem regardless of occupation.
-In the first month of pregnancy about half of the fertilized eggs do not survive, most because of lethal chromosome abnormalities.
+In the first month of pregnancy, about half of the fertilized eggs do not survive, most because of lethal chromosome abnormalities.
 Once a woman misses her period and knows she is pregnant, 15 percent of the embryos miscarry.
 There are about 24 known medical problems that are responsible for pregnancy losses.
-Smoking and drinking increase the risk, as does thyroid disease and diabetes.
+Smoking and drinking increase the risk, as do thyroid disease and diabetes.

 The radiation exposures in flight are too low to contribute to the risk of abortion, and the oxygen levels in a pressurized cabin are more than adequate for the mother and fetus.
 Stress may be a factor, but it will vary with the individual.
 Studies have been performed in female flight attendants, but the number who are pregnant and continue to work is small, and they have not indicated an increase in spontaneous abortions.

 I am a few weeks pregnant and have taken two transcontinental flights and will be taking two more soon.
 Is this too much radiation exposure?

-While it is true that your exposure to background radiation increases at higher altitudes, the exposure that you have and will receive will not increase your risks for birth defects or miscarriage.
+While it is true that your exposure to background radiation increases at higher altitudes, the exposure that you have received and will receive will not increase your risks for birth defects or miscarriage.